ezpz/getdata-014/README.md

     Inertial Signals/*:
         The original unprocessed data.
 I believe this is informational only and can be excluded from the processing.
-R on a 32-bit system will not be capable of loading all this data @ nine 6M and nine 15M files for the test and training data, respectively.